Union City, New Jersey: Early history and civic boundaries

 The area that would one day be Union City, however, remained sparsely populated until the early 19th century.
 The British granted Bergen a new town charter in 1668.
 In 1682 they created Bergen County, which was named to honor their Dutch predecessors.
-That county comprised all of present-day Hudson, Bergen and Passaic counties.
+That county included all of present-day Hudson, Bergen and Passaic counties.
 Sparsely inhabited during the 17th and 18th centuries, the southeast section of Bergen County had grown by the early 19th century to the point where it was deemed necessary to designate it a separate county.
 The New Jersey legislature created Hudson County in 1840, and in 1843, it was divided into two townships: Old Bergen Township (which eventually became Jersey City) and North Bergen Township, which was gradually separated into Hudson County's present day municipalities: Hoboken in 1849, Weehawken and Guttenberg in 1859, and West Hoboken and Union Township.
 West Hoboken was incorporated as a township by an act of the New Jersey Legislature on February 28, 1861, from portions of North Bergen Township.
 The township was reincorporated on April 6, 1871, and again on March 27, 1874.
 Portions of the township were ceded to Weehawken in 1879.
 On June 28, 1884, West Hoboken was reincorporated as a town, based on an ordinance passed nine days earlier.
 The town was reincorporated on April 24, 1888, based on the results of a referendum passed 12 days earlier.
 Union Township, or simply Union, was formed in 1864 through the merger of a number of villages, such as Dalleytown, Buck's Corners and Cox's Corners.
 The largest of these villages, Union Hill, became the colloquial name for the merged town of Union itself.
 The northern section of Union Township was later incorporated as West New York in 1898.
 Union City was incorporated on June 1, 1925, by merging the two towns of West Hoboken and Union Hill.
 The name of one of the city's schools, Union Hill Middle School, recalls the former town.